WhyRoX/WhyRoX/README.md

 **About me**

-- ❤️ I like chicken btw hehe
+- ❤️ Coding is cool